itz-me-zappex/flux/README.md

 You can use `group` config key inside groups.

-To make things more clear, here is an example how to create and use groups:
+To make things more clear, here is an example of how to create and use groups:
 ```ini
 [@games]
 exec-focus += wpctl set-mute -p $FLUX_PROCESS_PID 0